oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 sample-domain1-admin-server        ClusterIP   None           <none>        7001/TCP   48m
 ```

-This shows the admin service name is `sample-domain1-admin-server` and the port for the console is `7001`
+  This shows the administration service name is `sample-domain1-admin-server` and the port for the Console is `7001`.

-2. Create an ingress rule for the WebLogic console
+2. Create an Ingress rule for the Console.

    Create the following file and call it `console-ingress.yaml` in your `$WORKDIR`.

 ```
 apiVersion: extensions/v1beta1